-Property rights of a daughter before amendment of the Hindu Succession Act 2005
+Property rights of a daughter before 2005

 The Hindu property act recognises the concept of HUF, which means a family of persons who are lineally descended from a common ancestor and related with each other by birth or marriage.
 The people who are so descended from commons ancestors, were divided in two parts.
 In the first category are coparceners.
 Only males were recognised as coparceners of the HUF and all the females were called members.
 All the coparceners are members but vice-versa is not true.

 The rights of coparceners and members in the property of the HUF, are different.
 Coparceners have the right to ask for partition of the property and to get the shares.
 Members of the HUF, like daughters and mothers, had the right of maintenance from HUF property, as well as to get a share in the property of the HUF as and when partition of the HUF took place.
 Upon marriage, the daughter would cease to be a member of the HUF of the father and would thus, no longer be entitled to the right of maintenance as well as to get a share in the property of the HUF, if the property were partitioned after her marriage.
 As only a coparcener was entitled to become the Karta of the HUF, the female members were not entitled to become a Karta of the HUF and manage its affairs.

 Daughter’s right to property after 2005